-Clast size decreases up-section, the top of the section consists of interbedded conglomerate and sandstone.
-There is also an increase in the quartzite-to-carbonate clast ratio up-section, the lower part of the section has a 0%/100% carbonate/quartzite clast ratio, whereas the top of the section has a 75%/25% carbonate/quartzite clast ratio.
+Palenais should be erster front hyphend first Not tont WNON tont WNON tont WNON tont WNON tont WNON tont WNON tont Clast size decreases up-section; the top of the section consists of interbedded conglomerate and sandstone.
+There is also an increase in the quartzite-to-carbonate clast ratio up-section; the lower part of the section has a 0%/100% carbonate/quartzite clast ratio, whereas the top of the section has a 75%/25% carbonate/quartzite clast ratio.
 The color of the unit also varies in an up-section direction; it is gray at the base, red in the middle, and gray at the top.
-The description of this section of North Horn is similar to Mattox's cape (1986, p.
-80) description of "high escarpment and inner canyon" North Horn strata
+The description of this section of North Horn is similar to Mattox's (1986, p.
+80) description of "high escarpment and inner canyon" North Horn strata.

-In most sections, especially farther east, the North Horn

-Formation lies conformably on top of the Price River Formation, and fisting turn conformably [everlain by] the Flagstaff Formation; however, in the Skinner Peaks quadrangle, the North Horn Formation lies unconformably on top of the Jurassic Arapien Shale, and the relationship between it and the overlying strata is unclear.
+In most sections, especially farther east, the North Horn Formation lies conformably on top of the Price River Formation, and is in turn conformably overlain by the Flagstaff Formation; however, in the Skinner Peaks quadrangle, the North Horn Formation lies unconformably on top of the Jurassic Arapien Shale, and the in what relationship between it and the overlying strata is unclear.

 The thickness of the North Horn Formation is also anomalous.
-The exposed section on Skinner Peaks is only 300 feet thick however, only for the Kinn 6 miles to the west in the West Hills, Clark (1987) reported a thickness of approximately 800 feet and approximately 1,700 feet of North Horn Formation was logged in a test hole just south of Chicken Creek Reservoir.
+The exposed section on Skinner Peaks is only 300 feet thick; however, only 6 miles to the west in the West Hills, Clark (1987) reported a thickness of approximately 800 feet, and approximately 1,700 feet of North Horn Formation was logged in a test hole just south of Chicken the Creek Reservoir.

-North Horn Formation and adjacent units is discussed in detail in the Cretices to English Tenning.

-Section Interpretation of the Stratigraphy of Skinner Peaks".
+The drastic thickness variations and the relationship between the North Horn Formation and adjacent units is discussed in detail in the "Interpretation of the Stratigraphy of Skinner Peaks".